dimash-web/Chop-n-shop-database/README.md

 # Our Chop N' Shop Grocery database

 This is a simple command-line set-up of a database of grocery store prices and recipe-based ingredient suggestions.
-It allows users to obtain shopping lists based on the recipes they want to cook, their allergies and dietary restrictions, grocery store preferences and burget in a MongoDB database.
+It allows users to obtain shopping lists based on the recipes they want to cook, their allergies and dietary restrictions, grocery store preferences and budget in a MongoDB database.

 ## Prerequisites
-Python 3.11 or higher
+- Python 3.11 or higher
-MongoDB Atlas account (or a local MongoDB installation if you'd like) pip (Python package manager)
+- MongoDB Atlas account (or a local MongoDB installation if you'd like)
+- pip (Python package manager)

 ## Schema